The Biggest Data-Wasting Apps for Android Users

 Google Chrome

-The world’s most popular internet browser, Google Chrome, is another preinstalled app on Android devices.
+Google Chrome remains the most popular internet browser on Android devices.
+As of October 2025, Chrome holds about 64 percent of the global mobile browser market share.
 Chrome saves most of its users’ data, from website bookmarks to login information.
 Pulling up this information when offline can take a toll on your data.
 The same applies to the websites you visit; even when formatted for mobile, they may use intensive graphics or videos.

-Google removed the data saver option in early 2022, but a workaround still exists.
+While Google removed the built-in data saver option in 2022, you can still reduce data usage through Chrome’s settings.
 Here’s what you need to do:

 1. Under “Settings” in the Google Chrome app — the stacked three dots in the corner — you’ll find a section labeled “Site settings” underneath “Advanced.”